Bigeye scad

-The bigeye scad (Selar crumenophthalmus) is a species of oceanic fish found in tropical regions around the globe.
+The bigeye scad or big-eyed scad (Selar crumenophthalmus) is a species of oceanic fish found in tropical regions around the globe.
 Other common names include purse-eyed scad, goggle-eyed scad, akule, chicharro, charrito ojón, jacks, matang baka, mushimas and coulirou.
 The bigeye scad is fished commercially, both for human consumption and for bait.

 Description

 The bigeye scad is blue-green or green on its back and sides and white on the underside.
 It grows to about 15 inches (38 cm) long and feeds on small invertebrates, fish larvae, and zooplankton.
 It is a schooling fish, it is mostly nocturnal, and it prefers clean, clear insular waters.

 Uses

 The bigeye scad are fished commercially; the global catches are about 200 thousand tonnes per year.
 They are highly valued as food in Asian and Pacific cultures.
 In Maldivian cuisine it is known as mushimas and commonly eaten in garudhiya or fried.
 In Florida and the Caribbean, they are popular as bait.